Preventive Law Initiative

 CAL works to offset injustice by providing a more holistic approach to legal problems.

-CAL provides income-based legal services to individuals between 0% and 400% of the federal poverty line, aiming to return justice to the hands of those who can’t afford traditional legal fees.
+CAL provides income-based, sub free legal services to individuals between 0% and 400% of the federal poverty line, aiming to return justice to the hands of those who can’t afford traditional legal fees.
 CAL started the Preventative Law Initiative (PLI) to help fill the gaps in access to support and community resources that strengthen families and prevent and mitigate court involvement.

 PLI Goals